Karaniare/Optimized_GATK4_pipeline/README.md

 Part2.sh performes variant calling, filtering and annotation The current version of these scripts should be submitted as slurm jobs.
 # Specifying necessary directories
-This step is required for both packages prior to submitting your job
+This step is required for both packages prior to submitting jobs.
+Open the package you want to run and edit directories accrodingly

 ref_dir="/full/path/to/reference/genome/directory"